Equity Priority Communities

 Priority in Funding Programs

-ABAG’s partner agency, the Metropolitan Transportation Commission, explicitly uses the Equity Priority Communities framework in decision-making to award project funding.
+ABAG’s partner agency, the Metropolitan Transportation Commission (MTC), explicitly uses the Equity Priority Communities framework in decision-making to award project funding.

 Active Transportation Program